 • Increases testosterone levels

 To counter the multitude of hours that we sit, work, drive, stare at a computer, and text, focusing on our posture daily is crucial.
-To achieve positive posture we need to awaken the muscles that are taking a vacation while we are hard at work.
+To achieve good posture, we need to awaken the muscles that are taking a vacation while we are hard at work.
 We can accomplish this by engaging our rhomboids to support the upright torso, pull our shoulders and head back, engage our glutes to counter tight hip flexors from sitting, and get the scapula moving!

 Below is a short posture routine you don’t even need to leave your office chair to do!
 Our focus is on NO EXCUSES!